SizzlingStats/demboyz/README.md

     ./demboyz mystvdemo.json mystvdemo.con

 In the first example, mystvdemo.dem will be read from the current working directory, while mystvdemo.json will be written to the current working directory.

+## Contributing

+### For Developers

+If you would like to contribute to demboyz, here are a few tasks up for grabs:

+#### General programming experience:
+* Document the .dem format.
+    * Turn the working demboyz serialization code into a reference manual for the .dem fomat.
+    * Any amount of work on this helps.
+Document one struct!
+* Develop an app that uses demboyz.
+    * Provide feedback on the usefulness of the json demo format.
+    * Create new tools previously impossible to make.

+#### C++ and asm experience:
+* Continue reverse engineering the STV demo structs and serialization (svc_ messages).
+    * Many of the reversed svc_ messages still have unknown binary chunks of data.
+    * Reverse them for addition to the demboyz source.
+* Reverse engineer the POV demo structs and serialization (clc_ messages).
+    * Currently, demboyz only supports STV demos due to POV demo messages being separate and unknown.
+    * Work on reverse engineering the clc_ messages just like the svc_ messages.
+* Add a conversion to the replay demo format.
+    * The replay demo format would require reverse engineering just like POV and STV demos.

+### For Users

+* Cheer on the developers.
+* Pressure the developers.
+* Become a developer.

+## Who Uses demboyz?

+* [KZMod Demo Player [beta]](http://xtreme-jumps.eu/e107_plugins/forum/forum_viewtopic.php?359435) by kraster

 ## Compiling From Source